mfatihaktas/convnet-kafka/README.md

 `TODO:` Environment defined in [docker-compose.yml](docker-compose.yml) is not scalable.
 Will write a yaml file to deploy a scalable environment on Kubernetes.

+#### Notes
+- `ConvNet` writes the model to `./checkpoint/` after training the model once.
+If the model is already available in `./checkpoint/` the next time, `ConvNet` will simply use the existing model without training a new one.
+One has to remove `./checkpoint/` to push `ConvNet` to train a new model.
+For further details, see [convnet/README.md](convnet/README.md).

 ### Inputs
 <a name="inputs"></a>
 In order to create the environment, [docker-compose.yml](docker-compose.yml) requires several environment variables to be set properly.
 These can be set in [compose.sh](compose.sh).

-- `TRAINING_DATA_DIR`: Path to the directory that holds the images to train a convolutional neural network for classification.
+- `TRAINING_DATA_DIR`: Path to the directory that contains the images to train a convolutional neural network for classification.
 This sets the `training_data_dir` in `ConvNet`.
 Further details can be found in [convnet/README.md](convnet/README.md).

 - `CLASS_NAMES`: Class names for the images.
 This sets the `class_names` in `ConvNet`.
 Further details can be found in [convnet/README.md](convnet/README.md).

+- `IMG_DIR`: Path to the directory that contains the images `Client` wants to classify.